 The LMF II handle is made of Zytel, a glass-filled nylon.
 Zytel is a very strong and durable polymer.
-Wrapping the handle is a thermoplastic vulcanizate, or TPV.
+Wrapping the handle is a thermoplastic vulcanizate or TPV.
 TPV is essentially a vulcanized rubber material that has excellent durability and resistance to temperature extremes.
 What this means in the real world is the handle is very grippy in both hot and cold climates.

-There are three different models of LMF II knives: Infantry, Survival and ASEK (Aircrew Survival Egress Knife).
+There are three different models of LMF II knives: Infantry, Survival, and ASEK (Aircrew Survival Egress Knife).
 Each knife is the same, save the handle colors.
-The Infantry can be had with black, green or coyote brown handles.
+The Infantry can be had with black, green, or coyote brown handles.
 The Survival is only available with the coyote brown.
 The ASEK is only available with a green handle.

 This knife has a 3/4 tang, which means the knife’s metal extends from the blade back through about 75% of the handle’s length.
 Generally, the longer the tang, the higher the strength of the blade.
 Another Gerber LMF II review faulted this knife for not having a full tang.
 What the writer did not realize is that since the knife was designed for air crew survival, it must be insulated to protect the user from electricity.
 A full tang knife will not allow this.

 The endcap of the knife is pointed, which allows for crushing blows if trying to break open something.
-It also allows for the user to break his or her way out of plexiglas or safety glass.
+It also allows the user to break his or her way out of plexiglass or safety glass.
 While important for an aircrew, this same feature can save the life of a camper or hunter who’s vehicle winds up in the water.

 The LMF II comes with a nylon sheath and leg straps for attaching to the thigh or calf.
 Additionally, the sheath can be worn on the belt, and it is MOLLE compatible for attaching to a load bearing vest.
 The sheath secured the knife with a friction lock.